 Administration and Professional Licensure

 Marcia Spangler has served as director of the Division of Administration and Professional Licensure since May 2007.
 Marcia’s career with the state of Iowa began as a budget analyst at the Iowa Department of Management.
 In that role, she worked closely with IDPH management and staff as well as other state agencies until 1989 when she became IDPH’s bureau chief of finance.

 As division director, Marcia is responsible for the oversight of the bureaus of Finance (budget, accounting, contract administration), Health Statistics (Vital Records), Information Management and Professional Licensure.

 Marcia holds a degree in Business Administration from Iowa State University.

 Kathy Stone, Division Director

-After 19 years as a social worker, program manager and department administrator in a large hospital system, and 12 years in managed care, Kathy Stone found a home at IDPH because as she puts it, “It was the perfect job at the perfect time.”
+After 19 years as a social worker, program manager and department administrator in a large hospital system, and 12 years in managed care, Kathy Stone joined IDPH in 2007 because as she puts it, “It was the perfect job at the perfect time.”
 A decade later, Kathy says she enjoys the public service aspect of her career at IDPH, as well as great colleagues and the opportunity to employ creative thinking.
-Originally from Dunkerton, Iowa, Kathy holds a degree in Social Work from the University of Northern Iowa and Master’s in Business Administration from Iowa State University.
+Originally from Dunkerton, Iowa, Kathy holds a degree in Social Work from the University of Northern Iowa and a Master’s in Business Administration from Iowa State University.